 After flying around on just under 30 meters (100 feet) of line for a while, I was distracted by the tangled mess on the winder, plus a nosey dog that had been chasing the kite whenever it got low!

 Somehow, I let the kite get into a bad situation down low and it ended up spearing into the soft earth.
-There it was, a folded-up, flapping heap.
-Thankfully there was no serious damage.
-Just a pushed-through corner pocket - which might have actually saved the spar from snapping!
+There it was, a folded up, flapping heap.
+Thankfully there was no serious damage, just a pushed-through corner pocket—which might have actually saved the spar from snapping!

 Carbon Diamond Prototype 2 Lifts Off

 The sun was low in the sky and as often happens at that time, the breeze was slowly dying.
-A whole lot of short flights ensued as the big Diamond couldn't quite find the air movement to stay up.
+A whole lot of short flights ensued as the big diamond couldn't quite find the air movement to stay up.
 However, it was clear that the spars had adequate stiffness this time.

 The kite was flying with a small removable weight built in, right at the tail end.
 The kite certainly seemed to have plenty of pendulum stability.
 It will be interesting to explore the whole wind range one day.

-Eventually, with a lot of working the line out to about 60 meters (200 feet) or so, the big red and yellow Tyvek-sailed Diamond suddenly found faster air above 100 feet.
+Eventually, with a lot of working the line out to about 60 meters (200 feet) or so, the big red-and-yellow Tyvek-sailed diamond suddenly found faster air above 100 feet.
 Upwind was the school complex, on much higher ground.
 Briefly, the kite pulled hard and moved up to a steep line angle.

-Unfortunately, the general wind speed was continuing to die off, with every passing minute.
+Unfortunately, the general wind speed was continuing to die off with every passing minute.

 On getting the kite back down and packing it away, I discovered that all the bow had disappeared from the horizontal spar!
 One of the bow-line attachment points had slid across the slippery carbon.
 It seems the kite is so stable that just a small amount of air pressure is enough to get enough billow in the lower section of the sail.

-An interesting first flight with Carbon Diamond #2.
+It was an interesting first flight with Carbon Diamond #2.

 MBK Carbon Diamond #1

-It was a slightly strange feeling, piloting a large painted kite made from radically different materials to those used to construct all my other home-made efforts.
+It was a slightly strange feeling, piloting a large painted kite made from radically different materials to those used to construct all my other homemade efforts.

 But then, this Eddy-style design is being developed to eventually become a commercial kite kit.
 Such a kite needs to be quick to assemble, able to take plenty of rough-and-tumble in the field and above all be a great performer over a wide wind range.

 Oh, by the way, the poster-painted sail is just to get an idea of what might happen if kit owners load up their sails with plenty of paint and decoration!
-Being a 2-meter (7 feet) span kite, enthusiastic painting should not be a major problem though.
+Being a 2-meter (7 foot) span kite, enthusiastic painting should not be a major problem though.

-Conclusion - the kite was very smooth and stable in its current rather narrow wind range.
+Conclusion—the kite was very smooth and stable in its current rather narrow wind-range.
 It definitely needs the next size up in carbon rods and tubes.
-I have had various experiences with 'floppy' kites before, and this one is more of the same.
-It looks like I over-estimated the wonders of carbon spars this time!
+I have had various experiences with "floppy" kites before, and this one is more of the same.
+It looks like I overestimated the wonders of carbon spars this time!